gabrielvtwo/indicium-dbt-macros-course/README.md

 To authenticate with your project, I recommend using OAuth authentication.
 For that, you will need to install gcloud and set it up.
 To learn how to do that, check dbt documentation [here](https://docs.getdbt.com/docs/core/connect-data-platform/bigquery-setup#oauth-via-gcloud) and [here](https://docs.getdbt.com/docs/core/connect-data-platform/bigquery-setup#local-oauth-gcloud-setup).

+**PS: Honestly, any dbt project will do... if you have your own dbt sandbox in your own Data Warehouse, should be easy to adapt your macros to run there.
+It is even a nice challenge!**

 ### Usage

 #### Clone